-As their tagline implies, “build it beautiful” holds with all of their fantastic templates.
-After a few quick onboarding questions, Squarespace will show you several website templates that you can choose from to build a professional site for your business.
-I liked the simplicity in which they describe each design- outlining how one is different from the other in one or two sentences in an everyday language.
+As their tagline implies, “build it beautiful” holds with all their awesome templates.
+After a few quick onboarding questions, Squarespace will show you several website templates you can choose to build a professional site for your business.
+I liked the simplicity in describing each design- outlining how one is different from the other in one or two sentences in an everyday language.

-The second pro for the non-web designers out there is that the back end is user-friendly.
+The second pro for non-web designers is that the back end is user-friendly.
 Check out this great feature when you want to add a page to your website.
-You click the plus sign- then you’re greeted with a friendly interface of types of pages you can add to your site.
+You click the plus sign and are greeted with a friendly interface of types of pages you can add to your site.
 Select the page that best fits your need, and it’s like a web designer created a new page for you to fill in your information.
-However, editing the page is a little more complicated, but I’ll talk more about this in my con’s section.
+However, editing the page is a little more complicated, but I’ll discuss this in my con section.

 Search Engine Optimization Tools

 Squarespace has continued to build out search engine optimization tools.
-When you hover over an editable section of a page, a black toolbar will appear.
-Select ‘settings,’ and a pop up will appear, showing you a suite of necessary SEO tools.
+A black toolbar will appear when you hover over an editable section of a page.
+Select ‘settings,’ and a pop-up will appear, showing you a suite of necessary SEO tools.

 I enjoyed that Squarespace gives you access to the SEO title/ SEO description and tags and categories.
 Categories and Tags are an excellent way to organize your site and increase your search engine rankings.
-While the average small business owner may not use these right away, it is impressive to have access to these tools as a web designer and search engine optimizer.
+While the average small business owner may not use these right away, having access to these tools as a web designer and search engine optimizer is impressive.

 What makes Squarespace bad?

-Between Squarespaces great templates, search engine optimization features, and e-commerce integrations, you will be able to get the job done.
-However, it is noteworthy to bring up two things you should keep in mind if you choose Squarespace to build your site.
+Between Squarespace’s great templates, search engine optimization features, and e-commerce integrations, you will be able to get the job done.
+However, it is noteworthy to consider two things you should keep in mind if you choose Squarespace to build your site.

 Not Good For Low-Quality Images

 Squarespace templates indeed enable you to make a beautiful website.
-However, it is crucial to keep in mind what makes the templates attractive, the photos.
-Often it is the eye-catching professional photos that drive the content and create a beautiful aesthetic.
+However, it is crucial to remember what makes the templates attractive, the photos.
+The eye-catching professional images often drive the content and create a beautiful aesthetic.

 If you are not at the point in your business when you can afford a professional photographer to take crisp, clear, and well-composed photos- you may have trouble making your site look as good as the templates.
 You can turn to stock photo sites to get images for your header or hero images, but your site may not look as good as the display design.